Apadmi-Engineering/Mockzilla/CONTRIBUTING.md

 7. Go into the project level `build.gradle.kts` and sync the project.
 8. Finally, run a test to make sure everything built correctly!

+## Running the app
+1. Go into the `lib` directory in Android Studio.
+2. Run `./gradlew :mockzilla-management-ui:desktop:run`
 ## Write your code!

 1. Checkout the tests.
 The library is setup with TDD in mind, we recommend writing your tests first!